Why Do French Bulldogs Fart So Much? Causes & Solutions

 For most dogs, avoiding people’s food, dairy, and bad carbs (soy, corn, and wheat) is the key to a proper diet.

-Istock 1255734902
+iStock 1255734902

 Bowl of natural raw dog food and dog’s paws on yellow background.
-Barf dog diet.
+BARF dog diet.
 Fresh meat, eggs, vegetables

 As soon as you get your new Frenchie, look for foods with these ingredients: